Freelance vs permanent employment, which is best for you?

 When it comes down to it, it’s a lifestyle choice.
 Assessing your values will help you decide what’s most important for you.

-If you value independence and freedom at work, then contract work is the way to go.
+If you value independence and freedom at work, then freelance work is the way to go.
 It’s the perfect path for the more adventurous or entrepreneurial type who thrives on new challenges.
 You have the control to select the contract jobs that interest you and can even travel and work remotely (working from the beach anyone?).
 With flexibility, you can also opt-out of the 9-5 grind and choose a schedule that fits around your life or your peak periods of productivity.

 If unemployment or uncertainty scares you then chances are you’ll prefer a permanent position.
 Permanent employment usually offers security advantages such as unions and termination notices.